 Besides scientists, the only regular visitors are Indonesian fishermen who sail there each year to gather sea cucumbers, shark fins and other species.
 Though such fishing does have significant impacts, the location is so remote, and human activity is so limited, that the reefs are considered some of the most pristine on the planet.
 Their diversity is just shy of what’s found in the Coral Triangle region to the north—bounded by Indonesia, the Philippines, and the Solomon Islands—which boasts the highest reef diversity in the world.

-Corals living in the South Reef lagoon will be of special interest for the team because they are found in what’s known as the mesophotic zone.
+Corals living in the South Reef lagoon were of special interest for the team because they are found in what’s known as the mesophotic zone.
 This is the low end of the depth range that can receive enough light to support significant growth of reef-building species that depend on photosynthesizing algae for their food.
-Some research suggests mesophotic reefs could be better protected than their shallower counterparts from damages due to warming seas and other threats, a hypothesis the team will be exploring on this expedition.
-To gain insight about how these deeper reefs have fared over the years relative to shallower corals, they will compare new observations against information about mesophotic corals collected as far back as 1999.
+Some research suggests mesophotic reefs could be better protected than their shallower counterparts from damages due to warming seas and other threats, a hypothesis the team explored on this expedition.
+To gain insight about how these deeper reefs have fared over the years relative to shallower corals, they compared new observations against information about mesophotic corals collected as far back as 1999.

-At Scott Reef the team will study ties between oceanographic circulation and the reefs, for instance how currents in the deep channel, and water circulation in and out of the lagoon, correlate with growth and diversity patterns on the lagoon floor.
-Data collected will help the team to improve preliminary circulation models that exist already for Scott Reef, and begin developing models for other sites they will visit.
-Very little modeling work has been done below 30 meters for any of the reefs, so the team will be especially interested in processing deeper data.
-They will also be working to add finer-scale detail for areas where modeling has been done.
+At Scott Reef the team studied ties between oceanographic circulation and the reefs: for instance how currents in the deep channel, and water circulation in and out of the lagoon, correlate with growth and diversity patterns on the lagoon floor.
+Data collected helped the team to improve preliminary circulation models that exist already for Scott Reef, and begin developing models for other sites they will visit.
+Very little modeling work has been done below 30 meters for any of the reefs, so the team was especially interested in processing deeper data.
+They also worked to add finer-scale detail for areas where modeling has been done.

-Researchers will lower sensors to measure average currents, the intensity of turbulent mixing, temperature, salinity, and a range of biological and chemical parameters.
-They will also be deploying moorings in the central deep channel and around the reefs with similar sensor arrays—some for short-term recovery and two that will be left for long-term data collection.
-Using a remotely operated vehicle (ROV), they will survey various areas to confirm where coral growth is greatest, to allow correlation to physical parameters and to features identified on high-resolution sonar maps.
+Researchers lowered sensors to measure average currents, the intensity of turbulent mixing, temperature, salinity, and a range of biological and chemical parameters.
+They also deployed moorings in the central deep channel and around the reefs with similar sensor arrays—some for short-term recovery and two that were left for long-term data collection.
+Using a remotely operated vehicle (ROV), they surveyed various areas to confirm where coral growth is greatest, to allow correlation to physical parameters and to features identified on high-resolution sonar maps.

 The deep channel between the reefs is likely the main path for water into the mesophotic reef habitats, in contrast to the wind and tidally-driven surface flows over the shallower habitats.
 Past research in the area has suggested that the large subsurface waves known as internal tides—formed below the surface when tidally driven seawater interacts with the sloping seafloor around the reefs—may play a major role in delivering nutrients to the reefs and governing temperature patterns.

-Using the moorings and observations from Falkor’s sonar system, the team will gather data across a full tidal cycle to calculate fluxes of nutrients and heat, and determine which processes are indeed most important.
-They will conduct similar monitoring within the reef lagoon, along with collecting water samples from Falkor’s small boats for nutrient analyses.
-All told, the work will provide the broadest view ever of circulation and exchange within the full reef-lagoon system.
+Using the moorings and observations from Falkor’s sonar system, the team gathered data across a full tidal cycle to calculate fluxes of nutrients and heat, and determine which processes are indeed most important.
+They conducted similar monitoring within the reef lagoon, along with collecting water samples from Falkor’s small boats for nutrient analyses.
+All told, the work provided the broadest view ever of circulation and exchange within the full reef-lagoon system.

-Once work is complete at Scott Reef, Falkor will move to nearby deeper shoals for similar work.
-Nine shoals have been previously mapped and the team plans to study at least two.
-The goal will be to further refine understanding of key patterns, and also to look for differences.
+Once work was completed at Scott Reef, Falkor moved to nearby deeper shoals for similar work.
+Nine shoals have been previously mapped and the team planned on studying more.
+However, only short visits were made to the nearby Echuca and Vulcan submerged shoals, gathering limited data due to the poor weather and sea state.
+Goals included further refining understanding of key patterns, and also to looking for differences.

-While the Scott shoal has a shallow rim and breaking surf, the shoals that will be targeted during this second phase of the expedition do not.
+While the Scott shoal has a shallow rim and breaking surf, the shoals that was be targeted during this second phase of the expedition do not.
 They rise from depths of 100 to 200 meters, up to 15 or so meters below the surface.
 This can mean very different current patterns, and different parameters may prove the most important in determining coral diversity.
-The team will also be exploring a hypothesis based on previous research that water mixing at the edges of these shoals may bring up nutrients to support more abundant fish populations.
+The team also explored a hypothesis based on previous research that water mixing at the edges of these shoals may bring up nutrients to support more abundant fish populations.

 Unexplored Deep Reefs

-Finally, the team will move to an even deeper—and unexplored—reef system with plateaus that rise from depths of about 500 meters up to 200 meters below the surface.
-Very little information about the two target areas is available, so work here will require extensive mapping using Falkor’s sonar.
+Finally, the team moved to an even deeper—and unexplored—reef system with plateaus that rise from depths of about 500 meters up to 200 meters below the surface.
+Very little information about the two target areas was available, so work here required extensive mapping using Falkor’s sonar.

 These reefs are located below the reach of sunlight, meaning only deepwater species are found.
-Here, corals have to filter water, so there may be very different physical factors associated with their habitat patterns.
+Here, corals have to filter water, so the team was on the look-out for very different physical factors associated with their habitat patterns.
 Internal tides may also play a key role here as the mixing they cause can move algae and other food found in shallower waters, down to these depths, providing food to filter feeders such as deep-sea corals.

-Once the work is complete, the team will be able to better understand the roles of water flow in maintaining individual reefs and shoals, and the regional connectivity between sites.
+The work was done in order to better understand the roles of water flow in maintaining individual reefs and shoals, and the regional connectivity between sites.
 Reefs don’t exist as isolated islands; they are connected to and dependent on the currents that bathe them with nutrients and deliver the offspring from other reefs that are vital to their continued health.
 And each reef in turn contributes its own progeny to the currents that reach other areas.